Research activities of EIG EURIDICE

 Excavation and construction Instrumentation and monitoring Research on clay behaviour

 In 1974 SCK CEN began investigating the possibility of geological disposal of radioactive waste in deep clay layers in Belgium.
 To study the properties and behaviour of poorly indurated clay at great depth, a decision was made at the time to build an underground laboratory in the Boom Clay Formation.
-Since 1995 the HADES underground research laboratory has been operated by the Economic Interest Grouping EIG EURIDICE, an economic partnership between SCK CEN and the Belgian Agency for Radioactive Waste and Enriched Fissile Materials (ONDRAF/NIRAS).
+Since 1995 the HADES underground research laboratory has been operated by EURIDICE, an economic partnership between SCK CEN and the Belgian Agency for Radioactive Waste and Enriched Fissile Materials (ONDRAF/NIRAS).
 Since it was created in 1980, ONDRAF/NIRAS has coordinated the geological disposal RD&D programme.

 EURIDICE’s research activities include conducting large-scale tests, technical demonstrations and experiments designed to: